-Are you the only one who is always going out of your way to make plans or do something for a friend or partner?
-Or have you ever approached someone excitedly only for them to shoot you down or seem less than enthusiastic interacting with you?
+Are you the only one who always goes out of your way to make plans or do something for a friend or partner who doesn’t reciprocate your energy or efforts?
+Or have you ever approached someone excitedly only for them to seem unenthusiastic to be interacting with you?
 This happens to many of us, whether in relationships, friendships, or even at work.

 5 Things to Do When Someone Doesn’t Reciprocate Your Energy

 Not everyone wants to be your friend, and they might be too polite to tell you this outright.
 Instead, they could try pushing you away by not reciprocating your energy.

 Therefore, when someone doesn’t put much effort into being with you or interacting with you, they are probably trying to show you they aren’t interested in you or that they don’t want your company or friendship.

 If you are trying to become friends or start a relationship with someone, but they never make plans, are always busy, sound unenthusiastic about meeting up, or never return your calls and texts on time, start reading these signs that you don’t belong with them and back away.
 You wouldn’t want a one-sided friendship or relationship, would you?

 Why should you be the only one who gives 100% of yourself to people, while they only give you 50% or less?